Islam in Libya: Saints and brotherhoods

 Coteries of disciples frequently clustered around particular saints, especially those who preached an original tariqa (devotional "way").
 Brotherhoods of the followers of such mystical teachers appeared in North Africa at least as early as the eleventh century and in some cases became mass movements.
-The founder ruled an order of followers, who were organized under the frequently absolute authority of a leader, or shaykh.
-The brotherhood was centered on a zawiya (pl., zawaya).
+The founder ruled an order of followers, who were organized under the frequently absolute authority of a leader, or sheikh.
+The brotherhood was centered on a zawiya.

-Because of Islam's austere rational and intellectual qualities, many people have felt drawn toward the more emotional and personal ways of knowing God practiced by mystical Islam, or Sufism.
-Found in many parts of the Muslim world, Sufism endeavored to produce a personal experience of the divine through mystic and ascetic discipline.

 Sufi adherents gathered into brotherhoods, and Sufi orders became extremely popular, particularly in rural areas.
 Sufi brotherhoods exercised great influence and ultimately played an important part in the religious revival that swept through North Africa during the eighteenth and nineteenth centuries.
 In Libya, when the Ottoman Empire proved unable to mount effective resistance to the encroachment of Christian missionaries, the work was taken over by Sufi-inspired revivalist movements.
 Among these, the most forceful and effective was that of the Senussi, which extended into numerous parts of North Africa.